Categorical Donaldson-Thomas theory for local surfaces: Introduction

-The above result together with Proposition~\ref{intro:prop:comparison} recover the wall-crossing formula of numerical PT invariants for irreducible curve classes proved in~\cite{MR2552254}, by taking the Euler characteristics of the periodic cyclic homologies of both sides of (\ref{intro:sod}) (see Lemma~\ref{rmk:wcf}).
-In~\cite{TodDK}, a SOD similar to (\ref{intro:sod}) is proved for derived categories of coherent sheaves on $P_n(X, \beta)$ assuming that it is non-singular.
+The above result together with Proposition~\ref{intro:prop:comparison} recover the wall-crossing formula of numerical PT invariants for irreducible curve classes proved in~\cite{MR2552254} (which is a special case of~(\ref{intro:PT:WCF})), by taking the Euler characteristics of the periodic cyclic homologies of both sides of (\ref{intro:sod}) (see Lemma~\ref{rmk:wcf}).
+In~\cite{TodDK}, a semiorthogonal decomposition similar to (\ref{intro:sod}) is proved for derived categories of coherent sheaves on $P_n(X, \beta)$ assuming that it is non-singular.
 In our situation $P_n(X, \beta)$ is not necessary non-singular, and even if it is non-singular the triangulated category $\mathcal{DT}^{\mathbb{C}^{\ast}}(P_n(X, \beta))$ may not be equivalent to $D^b_{\rm{coh}}(P_n(X, \beta))$.
 Therefore the argument similar to~\cite{TodDK} does not apply for Theorem~\ref{intro:thm:PT:irredu}.
-Instead we will use linear Koszul duality proved in~\cite{MR2581249, MR3455779}, its globalization, and an analogy of Orlov's proof of SOD for triangulated categories of graded matrix factorizations~\cite{MR2641200}.

 As we mentioned above, the wall-crossing phenomena (\ref{intro:dmmp}) was essential in showing the rationality of the PT generating series.
 Using Theorem~\ref{intro:thm:PT:irredu}, we have the following categorical analogue of the rationality for irreducible curve classes: